 She is resplendent like the rising sun and wears a bright moon disc on her brow.
-She is adorned with a crown and a necklace of jewels.
-She is bent down due to the weight of her large breasts, and in her hands she holds two lotuses and two bunches of rice shoots.
-She has three lotuslike eyes and has a smiling face.
+She has three lotus-like eyes and a smiling face.

-The name Kamala means ‘she of the lotus’ and is a common epithet of the goddess Laksmi or Sri, who is said to be adorned by lotuses and to be lotus eyed and surrounded by lotuses.
+Kamala means “she of the lotus” and is a common epithet of the goddess Laksmi or Sri.
+She is adorned by lotuses and is lotus-eyed and surrounded by lotuses.
 Indeed Kamala is none other than the goddess Laksmi.
 Of all the goddesses in the Mahavidya group, Kamala is the best known and most popular and has the oldest tradition of worship outside the Mahavidya context.
 She is a goddess with auspicious, benign, and desirable qualities.
 She identifies with worldly blessings found in ordinary religious practices: wealth, power, good luck, and safety.

 The lotus seems to have two general meanings.
-First, it is related to life and fertility – the yoni, female genitalia.
-On a cosmic scale, the lotus represents entire created order.
-The cosmos as lotuslike suggests a world that is organic, vigorous, and beautiful.
+First, it relates to life and fertility – the yoni, female genitalia.
+On a cosmic scale, the lotus represents the entire created order.
+The cosmos as lotus-like suggests a world that is organic, vigorous, and beautiful.
 It is the fecund vigor suggested by the lotus that is revealed in Sri.
 She is the life force that pervades creation.

 Second, especially in relation to Sri, the lotus suggests spiritual purity, power, and authority.
 The lotus seat is a common theme in Hindu and Buddhist iconography.
-Gods, and goddesses, buddhas and bodhisattva’s, are typically shown seated or standing on a lotus.
-Like the lotus which is rooted in the mud but whose blossoms are uncontaminated by it, these spiritual beings are understood to transcend the earthly limitations of the world (mud of existence).
+Gods, and goddesses, buddhas, and bodhisattvas, are typically shown seated or standing on a lotus.
+Like the lotus that is rooted in the mud but whose blossoms are uncontaminated by it, these spiritual beings transcend the earthly limitations of the world (mud of existence).
 Sri’s association with the lotus suggests that she symbolizes a certain perfection of state of refinement that transcends the material world, yet is rooted in it.

 She has a beautiful golden complexion.
 She is being bathed by four large elephants who pour jars of nectar over her.
-In her four hands she holds two lotuses and makes the sign of granting boons and giving assurance.
-She wears a resplendent crown and a silken dress.
+In her four hands, she holds two lotuses and makes the sign of granting boons and giving assurance.
+She wears a crystal-laden crown and a silken dress.

 In appropriating the great and widely worshiped goddess Sri-Laksmi as a Mahavidya, the formulators of the Mahavidya tantric texts modified and tailored her character, it seems, to make her more suitable to the group.
 Indeed, her inclusion among the mahavidyas is not easily explained, and her place in Tantrism, the primary context of the Mahavidyas, seems somewhat out of character.

-In conclusion, it may be helpful to understand the contrasts of tantric religion and worship between that of Sri Lakshmi and Kali Ma.
+In conclusion, it may be helpful to understand the contrasts of tantric religion and worship between Sri Lakshmi and Kali Ma.
 Lakshmi assists those who are seeking wealth and worldly comfort.
-Whereas Kali worshipers seek to heroically and boldly confront the darkness, demanding ultimate knowledge.
-Kali is described as a goddess with whom one must struggle, Lakshmi as one who pampers her devotees but ultimately is incapable of giving such supreme blessings as liberating knowledge.
+Whereas Kali worshipers seek to confront the darkness, demanding ultimate knowledge.
+Kali is known as a goddess with whom one must struggle, Lakshmi as one who pampers her devotees but ultimately is incapable of giving such supreme blessings as liberating knowledge.